-- Across from the Gallery of Flight Museum, you will see the PGA Tour Shop, BMO Harris Bank, and Brooks Brothers.
-The CNBC store is located next to the Gallery of Flight as well.
-Lots of goodies to purchase, including Wisconsin team apparel and souvenirs! - Walking northwest from the escalator, most visible from the entrance to Concourse C are the ramps (or tarmacs) where aircraft are serviced.
-Take a walk to the windows located on the way to Concourse C. Before departure, aircraft are refueled and restocked with food and beverages, airline personnel clean and inspect the plane, baggage and/or freight are loaded and unloaded, and lavatories are serviced.
-Various type of planes can be seen on the ramps, including MD-88, B-757, A-319, B-717 and B-737 along with other smaller aircraft such as Embraer and Canadair regional jets.
+- Across from the Summerfest Marketplace, you will see the PGA Tour Shop, Spanx, and No Boundaries.
+Lots of goodies to purchase! - Walking northwest from the escalator, look out the windows on the way to the Concourse C entrance.
+Aircraft can often be seen parked here.
+Before departure, aircraft are refueled and restocked with food and beverages, airline personnel clean and inspect the plane, baggage and/or freight are loaded and unloaded, and lavatories are serviced.

-Please head toward the down escalators near the Mitchell Gallery of Flight.
+Please head toward the down escalators near the Summerfest Marketplace.

-Tour: Take the Elevator down to Ticketing- located right outside of the Mitchell Gallery of Flight.
+Tour: Take the Elevator down to Ticketing- located right outside of the Summerfest Marketplace.

-- ➤ You will see all the airlines that service passengers at General Mitchell Int'l Airport.
+- ➤ You will see all the airlines that service passengers at MKE.
 The airlines have designated ticket counters for their passengers to check in for their flight and to weigh their luggage so that it can be placed in the belly of the airplane.
 Passengers can also purchase tickets and make reservations for future flights.
 Arrangements can be made for the handling of pets, odd-sized baggage, skis, bicycles or other "unusual" items passengers wish to take with them on their trip. - Directly opposite of the counters are monitors which display flight information and tourist destinations, along with self check-in machines for passengers who would like to check-in and print their own boarding pass. - In this area you will find skycap service.
 Skycaps assist passengers with luggage and wheelchair service. - Please head to the south end of ticketing to the last escalator and proceed up.